JungMinu/AvetisG.github.io/_posts/2015-06-12-this-is-how-I-learn-new-technologies.md

 I don't think this is something extremely novel, and I am pretty sure many of you might have even used it unconsciously at some point but what I did here is I formalized it by putting it in simple steps and thought about why it is so effective (at least for me and for a few other developers that I have talked to).

-## Step 1 - General research about new technology
+## General research about new technology

 I usually go ahead and read about the pros and cons of this new technology.
 I try to see what it is used for, what it can be used for, what are some of the advantages, disadvantages.